-- 1. For users with Internet access; for SUN and IBM versions, use anonymous ftp from directory pub/observe on zia.aoc.nrao.edu (or 146.88.1.4). - 2.
+- 1. For users with Internet access; for SUN and IBM versions, use anonymous ftp from directory pub/observe on ftp.aoc.nrao.edu (or 146.88.1.103). - 2.
 Telephone Theresa McBride and specify the machine type (SUN, IBM) and medium (disc, floppy, standard tape, Exabyte, or DAT), which she will then mail to you.

 A considerable training effort is required to become fully conversant with Observe.
-For help, call the Data Analysts, Sue Prewitt, or Meri Stanley, or through E-mail (analysts@nrao.edu).
+For help, call the Data Analysts, Kevin Healy, or Meri Stanley, or through E-mail (analysts@nrao.edu).

 After your file is prepared, E-mail it to the operators at observe@nrao.edu.
 Include the program name in the subject line.
-Always call the operators at 505 772 4251 to confirm receipt of the file.
+The operators always acknowledge receipt of the OBSERVE file by e-mail.
+If you do not receive a timely response, call the operators at 505 772 4251.
 It is in your best interest to complete these operations at least two working days before your observing.